OpenSmallworld/magik-vscode/README.md

 Limitations: The console file does not currently support waiting for a response (where !terminal!.get_line() is used).<br>
 Capturing output is not automatically restarted if a new session is started with an existing console file.
 The workaround is to save the console file or create a new one.

-Warning: Capturing output in the console file is an experimental feature.<br>
+Warning: Capturing output in the console file is an experimental feature.

-This is controlled by the setting `magik-vscode.enableOutputToConsoleFile` and is disabled by default.
+Capturing output is controlled by the setting `magik-vscode.enableOutputToConsoleFile` and is disabled by default.

 <br>